 Meet the Staff

 Phillip Smith, originally from Cleveland, Ohio, has been at Georgia State University since February 2012.
-He graduated from Shaw University in Raleigh, North Carolina, with his Bachelor of Science in Business Administration/Marketing in 2001.
-A true student-athlete, playing on the NCAA Division II baseball team (1B/P); Phillip stayed active on campus as he served as a Student Development Counselor, HIV/AIDS Trainer and Activities Coordinator.
+He graduated from Shaw University in Raleigh, N.C., with his bachelor of science in business administration and marketing in 2001.
+Phillip played on the NCAA Division II baseball team and stayed active on campus as he served as a student development counselor, HIV/AIDS trainer and activities coordinator.
 Phillip is also a proud member of Kappa Alpha Psi, Fraternity Inc.

 |Chinara “CC” Thomas, Administrative Coordinator|

-|CC Thomas graduated from Georgia State University in 2006 with a Bachelor of Science in Psychology.
-She currently assists the Assistant Director for Programs with Spotlight Programs Board and other projects as assigned.
+|CC Thomas graduated from Georgia State University in 2006 with a bachelor of science in psychology.
+She currently assists the assistant director for programs with Spotlight Programs Board and other projects as assigned.
 She has been working with the Student Center since October 2007.|